aptech/docs/docs/CR-indcv.rst

 ----------------
 .. function:: indcv(what, where)

-    :param what:
+    :param what: contains the elements to be found in vector *where*
-    :type what: Nx1 character vector which contains the elements to be found in vector where
+    :type what: Nx1 character vector

-    :param where:
+    :param where: searched for matches to the elements of *what*
-    :type where: Mx1 character vector to be searched for matches to the elements of what
+    :type where: Mx1 character vector

-    :returns: z (*Nx1 vector*) of integers containing the indices of the corresponding element of what in  where.
+    :returns: z (*Nx1 vector*) of integers containing the indices of the corresponding element of *what* in *where*.

 Remarks
 -------

-If no matches are found for any of the elements in what, then the corresponding elements in the returned vector are set to the GAUSS missing value code.
+If no matches are found for any of the elements in *what*, then the corresponding elements in the returned vector are set to the GAUSS missing value code.

 Both arguments will be forced to uppercase before the comparison.

-If there are duplicate elements in where, the index of the first match will be returned.
+If there are duplicate elements in *where*, the index of the first match will be returned.